Fabio Lanzoni: Television and media

 From 1993 to 1994, Lanzoni starred in the syndicated TV series Acapulco H.E.A.T. in the role of Claudio.
 That year, he became the spokesman for spread brand I Can't Believe It's Not Butter!

-In 1996, Lanzoni starred as himself in comedy film Spy Hard.
+In 1996, Lanzoni starred as himself in the comedy film Spy Hard.
 The following year, Lanzoni was featured as himself in a Step by Step episode "Absolutely Fabio."
 In 1998, he appeared on Late Night with Conan O'Brien doing a brief comedic sketch.
+In 1996, his manager Eric Ashenberg stated that Lanzoni was looking for "something more in the Errol Flynn style, something romantic."

+In 1999, comedian Tom Green toured Fabio's house, an interview that included Fabio throwing him into his pool multiple times.
+Lanzoni revealed that his kitchen was full of dirt bikes, and he considered it an empty room, as he never ate at home.
+Green repeatedly asked the cost of Fabio's home sound system (possibly over one million dollars), pleaded with Fabio to take his shirt off, borrowed Fabio's tank top, and finally went on a shirtless CR250 motorcycle ride with him.

-In 2000, Lanzoni had a cameo in stoner comedy film Dude, Where's My Car?
+In 2000, Lanzoni had a cameo in the stoner comedy film Dude, Where's My Car?
 Lanzoni lampooned himself in comedy film Zoolander the following year, which featured over a dozen celebrity cameos.
 Screen Rant describes his cameo as one of the most memorable:

 Fabio is showcased in Zoolander early on.
 He appears after the opening sequence, as a fellow model at the ceremony the main characters attend.
 He is shown accepting an award before Male Model of the Year is awarded.
 Fabio's lines are funny, thanking the audience for naming him the best "actor slash model, and not the other way around."
 In 2002, 2003, and 2012, Fabio appeared in soap opera The Bold and the Beautiful, as a close friend of the character Sally Spectra, played by Darlene Conley.
 In 2005, Lanzoni hosted the American reality television series Mr. Romance.
 The series featured a dozen male contestants competing for the title of "Mr. Romance" and the opportunity to appear as a romance novel cover model.
 In 2010, he was featured in Big Time Rush and played the character Captain Hawk in The Suite Life on Deck episode "Senior Ditch Day."